 How to Stop Hiatus Hernia Coughing

-- Medication: Over-the-counter antacids, H2 blockers, and proton pump inhibitors can reduce stomach acid and relieve symptoms.
+- Medication: Over-the-counter antacids, H2 blockers, or proton pump inhibitors (PPIs) can reduce stomach acid and alleviate symptoms.
+Always consult a doctor before starting medications.

 Treatment Options